Statistical activity code: 40308

 All users have been granted equal access to official statistics: dissemination dates of official statistics are announced in advance and no user category (incl.
 Eurostat, state authorities and mass media) is provided access to official statistics before other users.
 Official statistics are first published in the statistical database.
 If there is also a news release, it is published simultaneously with data in the statistical database.
 Official statistics are available on the website at 8:00 a.m. on the date announced in the release calendar.

-Data on educational expenditure of private institutions and public universities are published in the statistical database at http://pub.stat.ee under the subject area “Social life / Education / General data of education” in the following table:
+Data are published in the statistical database at https://andmed.stat.ee/en/stat under the subject area “Social life / Education / General data of education” in the following tables:

-ESG15 Educational expenditure of private educational institutions by type of expenditure, type of education and source of financing
+HTG14: Expenditure by type of expenditure, source of financing, type of education and type of ownership

 and under the subject area “Social life / Education / Higher education” in the following table: